By Tony Phyrillas

 Visitors can also shop for original artwork, gold jewelry and items imported from Greece in various gift rooms.

-Another Greek delicacy offered throughout the weekend is loukoumades (puffed honey balls), a warm, dough pastry topped with honey, cinnamon and chopped nuts.
+Another Greek delicacy offered throughout the weekend is Loukoumades (puffed honey balls), a warm, dough pastry topped with syrup, cinnamon and chopped nuts.

 Bazaar hours are noon to 8 p.m.
 Friday and Saturday, and noon to 6 p.m. on Sunday.
 Admission and parking are free.
-Additional parking across the street at Berks Catholic High School.
+Additional parking is available at the adjacent Berks Catholic High School.
 The event will be held rain or shine.

-The church is located at 1001 E. Wyomissing Blvd., about one mile from Business Route 222 South (also known as Lancaster Avenue).
+The church is located at 1001 E. Wyomissing Blvd., about one mile from Business Route 222 South (Lancaster Avenue).

 For more information, call 610-374-7511 or visit www.stsconstantinehelen.org